University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 The `ls` command can be given with the option `-l` specified between the command and the directory and gives the output in what is known as *long listing* format.

 *Inspect the contents of your current directory using the long listing format.
-Please make sure you can tell the difference between the characters `l` and `1`.
-The letter l and number one.*
+Please make sure you can tell the difference between the characters `l` (lower-case letter 'l') and `1` (number one).*

 ```bash
 ls -l
 ```

-The above will give one or more lines of output, and one of the first lines should be something similar to:
+The above will give one or more lines of output, and one of the lines should be something similar to:

-`drwxr-xr-x  3 student student 4096 Jul  7 00:53 R`
+`drwxrwxr-x 2 a1234567 a1234567   4096 Jul 19 06:59 test`

 where `hh:mm` is the time of file/directory creation.

-The letter `d` at the beginning of the initial string of codes `drwxr-xr-x` indicates that this is a directory.
+The letter `d` at the beginning of the initial string of codes `drwxrwxr-x` indicates that this is a directory.
 These letters are known as flags which identify key attributes about each file or directory, and beyond the first flag (`d`) they appear in strict triplets.
 The first entry shows the file type and for most common files this entry will be `-`, whereas for a directory we will commonly see `d`.